Our Exhibits

 -

 John McCrea (1865-1957) drew from his boyhood memories of hometown Omemee to faithfully recreate tiny wooden models of buildings, homesteading implements and area bridges.
-This exhibit features many of those bridge models, providing a history of those bridges and highlighting those still in use today.

 -